maunium/blog/content/post/linux-boot-fix.md

 work as expected and you might just find yourself in a situation where you can't get GRUB to work, especially if you have more than one OS installed.

+Capital letters in commands in the following instructions are variables which you should replace with appropriate values for your setup.

 1. Boot into a live environment
 2. Mount your root partition into `/mnt`: `sudo mount /dev/sdXY /mnt` where X is the number of the disk and Y is the lowercase letter of the partition.